moorepants/dissertation/systemidentification.rst

    Frequency response of the three models at four speeds.
 The color indicates the model and the line type indicates the speed.
 Generated by `src/systemidentification/canonical_plots.py`.

-.. todo:: The interpretation of the graphs in this section are weak.

 Comparison of identified models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~